This was how the website said it was supposed to look:

 We made our way along the TransCanada to Moose Jaw SK where we had another "Home of the World's Biggest..." spotting.
 Mac the Moose from Moose Jaw.

 The salt deposits around Saskatchewan are crazy (left over from ancient oceans?!).
 I was starting to think we were back into snow when we came upon a big salt mine just outside of Chaplin SK.
+From Swift Current, we headed south towards the sleepy village of Val Marie SK, our gateway to Grasslands National Park where we were planning to camp from the night.

 The fields of grasslands in this park are so vast and so long that it makes the prairies we were seeing from the highway look like a metropolis.